abdullahswamtech/test_repo/README.md

 # Fortnight iOS Template

-Fortnight iOS Template is a reference app which contains most commonly used features in mobile apps such as signup/login, facebook login, google login etc. It is built to save development time.
+Fortnight iOS Template is a reference app which contains most commonly used features in mobile apps such as signup/login, social Login, Theme management etc. It is built to save development time.
 UI is also implemented.

 ## Architecture
-MVVM using `Combine` framework.
+ - MVVM using `Combine` framework.
-UI built programatically using `UIKit` and `Anchorage`
+ - UI built programatically using `UIKit` and `Anchorage`
 ## List of Features
  - Theme Management
  - Network Management